The Call for applications for 2023/2024 has now closed.

 - European Studies and Integration Process;

 The programme is conducted entirely in English.
-An international certificate attesting the candidate's knowledge of English at C1 level or higher in the Common European Framework of Reference for Languages (CEFR). is an indispensable requirement for admission.
+A certificate attesting the candidate's knowledge of English at C1 level or higher in the Common European Framework of Reference for Languages (CEFR) is an indispensable requirement for admission.
 Foreign students are encouraged to obtain a working knowledge of the Italian language.

 The list below provides a short and non-exhaustive summary of what to include in the online application:

 - scanned copy of the applicant’s identity card or passport

 - M.A. degree transcript of records and diploma